teijuan/teijuan.github.io/menu/tos.md

 - Simple to complex backgrounds

 ## Ways of payment
-- Debit / Credit card
 - Paypal
-- Stripe
-- Wise
 - Ko-Fi
-- Bank deposit (Only for residents in the territories of EU, USA and Brazil)
+- Debit / Credit card
+- Bitcoin and USDT {% include bdg-new.html %} ²

 > Doubts?
 [Contact me!](/contact)

 ____
 <sub>
 1: If you ask for a full work and cancel the commission after the sketch was delivered, I'll retain the sketch value and refund the remaining.
+2: Just in case of your government / payment processor [having some trouble with you](https://x.com/nichegamer/status/1942378831815307362) (or vice-versa)
 </sub>